Kodular/Documentation/docs/components/utilities/screenshot.md

 |:----:|:-------:|
 |boolean|True|

-This feature allows users of your app to make or ban screenshots of their app.
-If disabled and a person tries to make a screenshot, they will receive then a default system message that this is not possible.
+_This feature allows users of your app to make or ban screenshots of their app.
+If disabled and a person tries to make a screenshot, they will receive then a default system message that this is not possible._

 ### Dim Amount

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Screenshot', 'Dim Amount')]]